Blockhead by Eric Ross and Dead Rebel Magic

 Key features

-Requires professional training and extensive practice
+Requires extensive safety training and practice to avoid injury

 Pros